By Chris PIGOTT.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-1. Assistant, Revesby G., under dates 4 December 1951 (notification) and 29 January 1952.
+Her staff record at the Department of Education contained the following additional entries:1.
+Assistant, Revesby G., under dates 4 December 1951 (notification) and 29 January 1952.

 2. Assistant, Berala O.C., 12 January 1954 (notification) and 2 February 1954.